VRMcryptor55/Status-App/README.md

 frontend->vite-project->src

 ## Backend Setup
-go to backend folder and open that folder with code
-In terminal write the following codes npm install npm run start:dev
+-go to backend folder and open that folder with code -In terminal write the following codes npm install, npm run start:dev,
-I have already added the .env file .
+-I have already added the .env file .
 It's just for demo

 ## Frontend Setup
 go to frontend folder and then open the vite-project folder with code